The 3 Best Retro Check-in Formats for Every Situation

 There are many good check-in methods for starting a retrospective.
 In this article I would like to present three different retro check-in formats with examples of check-in questions.
 Each check-in format serves a special purpose and can be easily adapted to the needs of your team and varied.

-One thing in advance: we have another article with on this subject: 21 clever retrospective check-ins that will break any ice – feel free to take a look at it 🙂
+One thing in advance: we have another article with on this subject: 21 clever retrospective check-ins that will break any ice - feel free to check it out 🙂

 Now let’s begin: